 Main OfficeListon Campus

-2nd Floor, 2227
+2nd Floor, Office 2222

-The Connect to College program at CCRI aims to increase college readiness for incoming students and create a community of scholars working together towards degree completion.
+The Connect to College (C2C) program at CCRI aims to increase college readiness for incoming students and create a community of scholars working together towards degree completion.
 Connect to College will provide academic advising, review help, financial coaching, and career assessments that link directly to college majors and programming, to aid students in their goal of college graduation.
 Coordinators will assist students navigate and utilize the many campus resources offered.
 Ideally, Connect to College scholars will be entering CCRI with full time student status, but students taking less than a full course load are eligible as well.

-Coordinators advise their students throughout their academic career at CCRI and connect them with essential campus services such as Financial Aid, the Office of Careers and Internships, JAA, and many others.
+Coordinators advise their students throughout their academic career at CCRI and connect them with essential campus services such as Financial Aid, Career Services and Internships, JAA, and many others.
 Additional program benefits include:

-- Text books for LRCT1020 (a 3 credit college success class) free to our students
+- Textbooks for LRCT 1020 (a 3 credit college success class) free to our students

 - Loaner laptops and calculators are available for educational use on a need and availability basis.